gogins/csound-extended/README.md

 This Web site contains various resources for computer and electroacoustic musicians.
 All of these resources are tools that I have created for the purpose of composing my own music and that I have made publicly available here.
 These resources include tools for composing with Csound and using HTML5 with Csound; example pieces; a playable version of the Csound reference manual; Lisp code written by [Drew Krause](http://www.drew-krause.com/) that can be used for algorithmic composition with Csound; and a prototype "front end," CHSound, for composing pieces that use HTML5 with Csound.

+## Talks

+I presented a talk, [Algorithmic Composition (with Csound and HTML5), at the Universidad Nacional de Quilmes)[https://gogins.github.io/live_talks/algorithmic_composition.html].
+This is a "live talk" that can be viewed online, and in which some of the example Csound pieces will run in the browser using WebAssembly.

 ## Silencio Library for Algorithmic Composition

 The Silencio library in JavaScript (formerly in Lua) has moved to the [csound/silencio](https://github.com/gogins/gogins.github.io/tree/master/csound/silencio) subdirectory of this repository from https://github.com/gogins/silencio.
 That repository will remain in place, but all futher development of the JavaScript code will be done in this repository.